Home

 Welsh native speakers vs Amharic native speakers

 How many people speak Welsh and Amharic languages tells about Welsh native speakers vs Amharic native speakers.
 The native language is also known as first language.
 Total 7.40 million people speak Welsh as native language while 25.00 million people speak Amharic as native language.
 You can also go to Welsh vs Amharic Dialects and find the total number of dialects in Welsh and Amharic language.
 In some regions, Welsh and Amharic languages are used as second language.
-No estimate of people speaking Welsh as second language and 10.00 million speakers who use Amharic as second language.
+There are 0.70 million speakers who use Welsh as second language and 10.00 million speakers who use Amharic as second language.

 Native Names of Welsh and Amharic